Euro zone bond yields fall on QE launch, Greece jitters resurface

 Italian and Spanish 10-year yields dipped 2 bps to 1.30 and 1.22 percent, respectively.

-After months of speculation, investor attention is now fixed on how the ECB's program will work in practice.
+After months of speculation, investor attention is now fixed on how the ECB's programme will work in practice.

 In Italy, for instance, 70 percent of bonds are held domestically, according to RBS research.

-"Domestic investors are not likely (to sell) ... either because of tax treatment, preferred habitat and lack of alternatives -- unless new regulatory measures incentivize banks to liquidate (large) holdings," RBS analysts wrote.
+"Domestic investors are not likely (to sell) ... either because of tax treatment, preferred habitat and lack of alternatives -- unless new regulatory measures incentivise banks to liquidate (large) holdings," RBS analysts wrote.

 (Editing by Catherine Evans)